Simon Spillett: Writing

 Spillett has contributed articles to magazines including Record Collector, Jazz Rag, Jazzwise and Jazz Journal.

-He has also complied and/or written CD sleeve notes for over ninety albums for a variety of jazz specialist labels.
+He has also complied and/or written CD sleeve notes for over one hundred albums for a variety of jazz specialist labels.
 In 2006, he co-authored the autobiography of Vic Ash I Blew It My Way and musicians including Alan Skidmore, Kenny Wheeler and Stan Tracey have commissioned him to write notes for their albums.

 In 2008,The Little Giant, a 4-CD compilation of Tubby Hayes work assembled by Spillett for the Properbox label, won Best Reissue in the British Jazz Awards.

 Spillett has also written a biography of Tubby Hayes, titled The Long Shadow of The Little Giant - The Life, Work and Legacy of Tubby Hayes (Equinox Publishing 2015).
 This book was nominated among the best music books of 2015 by The Guardian.